Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Numerical Results

 \subsection{Simulation Setup}

-We evaluate our proposed methodology using two image classification tasks: Fashion-MNIST (FMNIST) \cite{xiao2017fashion}, and Federated Extended MNIST (FEMNIST) \cite{caldas2018leaf}.
+\textbf{Datasets and models.} We evaluate our proposed methodology using two image classification tasks: Fashion-MNIST (FMNIST) \cite{xiao2017fashion}, and Federated Extended MNIST (FEMNIST) \cite{caldas2018leaf}.
 Note that FMNIST contains data belonging to $10$ labels, while FEMNIST contains data points with $62$ different labels.
-We employ the support vector machine (SVM) as the classifier, which satisfies the convexity assumption (see~\ref{assump:convexity}).
-The loss function $\ell_{\xi}{( \mathbf{w} )}$ in \eqref{eqn:localloss} is chosen as the multi-margin loss for the SVM model.
-Supplementary experimental results for a non-convex deep learning model are given in Appendix~\ref{appendix:lenet5}.
+We employ two models as classifiers, a support vector machine (SVM) and a 5-layer convolutional neural network (CNN).
+The loss function $\ell_{\xi}{( \mathbf{w} )}$ in \eqref{eqn:localloss} is chosen as the multi-margin loss for the SVM model, and the cross-entropy loss for the CNN.
+Note that SVM satisfies the convexity assumption (see~\ref{assump:smooth_convex_graddiv}-\ref{assump:convexity}), while the CNN does not; thus, we will numerically evaluate the efficacy of \texttt{EF-HC} using both convex and non-convex models, although our theoretical analysis only covers convex loss functions.

-In the simulations for the FMNIST and FEMNIST data sets, a network of devices $m=10$ and $m=30$ is used, respectively, in which the underlying communications topology is generated as a random geometric graph with connectivity $0.4$~\cite{hosseinalipour2022multi}.
-To generate non-i.i.d. data distributions across devices, each device only contains samples of the data set from a subset of the labels.
+\textbf{Graph topology and data distribution.} In the simulations for the FMNIST and FEMNIST datasets, a network of devices $m=10$ and $m=30$ is used, respectively, in which the underlying communications topology is generated according to random graphs.
+We conduct evaluations on two types of graphs: (i) random geometric graph, resembling local wireless networks~\cite{hmamouche2021new,hosseinalipour2022multi}, with radius $0.4$ by default; and (ii) the Internet graph of autonomous systems (AS) from \cite{elmokashfi2010scalability}.
+In the Internet graph, AS are categorized into four types: tier-1, mid-level, customer and content providers, which are divided into different regions to model geographical constraints \cite{elmokashfi2010scalability}.
+We treat each AS as a node in our system.
+Further, to generate non-IID data distributions across devices, each device only contains samples of the dataset from a subset of the labels.
 For FMNIST and FEMNIST, we consider 1 and 3 labels/device, respectively.